-On the basis of our review of AEMO's implementation of the maximum demand forecasting methodology for the SA CPs, Frontier confirms that (a) the revised methodology adopted for the CP forecasts is reasonable and appropriate, and (b) it appears that AEMO has correctly implemented this revised methodology.
+On the basis of our review of AEMO's implementation of the maximum demand forecasting methodology for the Qld CPs, Frontier confirms that (a) the revised methodology adopted for the CP forecasts is reasonable and appropriate, and (b) it appears that AEMO has correctly implemented the revised methodology.

 Our overall assessment of the methodology and implementation is that it meets the standard of good industry practice.
 The methodology has been implemented in a professional manner, and where issues of concern have arisen during the implementation of the methodology, all reasonable steps have been taken, within the time and resource constraints, to ensure the statistical integrity of the forecasts.
+Frontier also commends AEMO's commitment to the continuous improvement of the methodology.